About Plantation Lodge

 Food & drink

-Most of the meals at Plantation Lodge are prepared using organic fruits and vegetables grown in their own garden or on the plantation.
+- Most of the meals at Plantation Lodge are prepared using organic fruits and vegetables grown in their own garden or on the plantation.
 There are vegetarian options at all meals and most dietary preferences can be catererd for.
-We did not have the chance to eat at Plantation Lodge on our last visit in 2018, however on previous visits we found the food to be good.
 Meal times are flexible, with breakfast being served from 06:00.

-On a previous trip for breakfast we enjoyed a buffet of cereals, fresh fruit and fruit juice, along with a platter of cold meats and cheeses, and the option of a cooked breakfast.
+On our last visit for breakfast we enjoyed a buffet of cereals, fresh fruit and fruit juice, along with a platter of cold meats and cheeses, and the option of a cooked breakfast.

 Lunch was a lovely vegetable soup served with crusty fresh bread, followed by a mild chicken curry with basmati rice and a large bowl of fresh green salad, and rounded off with a refreshing bowl of homemade coconut ice cream.
 For those doing full-day excursions to the nearby parks, the lodge will prepare a packed lunch.